oklipilin/FileSort/README.md

 Sorting algorithm for large files.
 File encoding is UTF-8.
-Each line has a format: Number.
-String
+Each line has format: `Number.
+String`
 Sample of input file:

 <pre>415.
 Apple